usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/standards-guidance.md

   the 2010 Standards.
-Noncomplying new construction and alterations constructed or altered after the effective date of the applicable ADA requirements and before March 15, 2012, shall, on or after March 15, 2012 be made accessible in accordance with the 2010 Standards.</p>
+Noncomplying new construction and alterations constructed or altered after the effective date of the applicable ADA requirements and before March 15, 2012, shall, on or after March 15, 2012 be made accessible in accordance with the 2010 Standards.

 #### &sect; 35.151(d) Scope of coverage